Forceu/barcodebuddy-documentation/docs/update.rst

 Stable version
 ==============

-To update, download the lastest release and unzip it to the directory that contains the old version.
+To update, download the latest release and unzip it to the directory that contains the old version.
 Overwrite any existing files.

 Unstable version